South Carolina Office of Rural Health

 Please provide information about cross-state collaborations you may be working on related to the Flex Program.

-The South Carolina Flex Program works closely with the South Carolina Hospital Association and Carolinas Center for Medical Excellence on an informal basis.
+The South Carolina Flex Program works closely with the South Carolina Hospital Association and Carolina's Center for Medical Excellence on an informal basis.
 Many quality programs overlap for the hospitals so these entities meet on a semi-regular basis to check-in on hospital and/or project status(es).
 Network activities are supported by another South Carolina Hospital Association collaboration, AccessHealth South Carolina.
-EMS activities are made possible by work with the South Carolina Department of Health and Environmental Control's Bureau of EMS and Trauma, four Regional EMS Offices, South Carolina EMS Association and the Joint Committee on Rural Emergency Care (JCREC).
+EMS activities are made possible by work with the South Carolina Department of Health and Environmental Control's Bureau of EMS and Trauma, four Regional EMS Offices, South Carolina EMS Association, and the Trauma Advisory Council.